SpaceG/spaceg.github.io/_posts/2015-09-30-raspberrypi-set-up-macosx-vnc-ssh.markdown

 </pre></pre></div>

-Now, you entery and connect your Raspberry PI via Terminal on your Machine.
+Now :) , you entery and connect your Raspberry PI via Terminal on your Machine.

 See the Issue Detail here on Github <a href="https://github.com/ncb000gt/node.bcrypt.js/issues/332"> issue332</a>